viedoc/custom-reports/development-starter-kit/README.md

 - [Custom report examples](https://help.viedoc.net/c/8a3600/9fc73b/en/)

 ## Notes
 - The Viedoc Reports production environment currently runs on R 4.0.4; slight version differences from the local lockfile may exist but are mitigated through `renv`.
 The lockfile was generated in a Windows x64 environment.
-There may be issues on alternative systems
+There may be issues on alternative systems.